 weight, if product weighs one pound or more.
 Example: 1 pound

-- “Keep refrigerated” or “Keep frozen” (if product is
+- If the product is perishable: "Keep refrigerated" or "Keep frozen"

 - All perishable or semi-perishable foods require